nitishp/ml_notes/deep_learning/convolutional_neural_networks/Week2.md

   $$
   * Performance of very deep plain neural networks tends to get worse on the training set as you add more layers.
 There gets to be too many parameters to train
   * Since $z^{[l + 2]}$ is just a product of $W^{[l + 1]}$, this allows the ResNet network to learn the identity function by setting $W^{[l + 1]}$ equal to 0.
 So it's easier to skip these additional layers if they're useless
-  * A lot of times in ResNets, the number of dimensions is the same between layers, but if it's not, you can multiply $a^{[l]}$ by some matrix to get the dimensions to match
+  * A lot of times in ResNets, the number of dimensions is the same between layers, but if it's not, you can multiply $a^{[l]}$ by some matrix to get the dimensions to match.
+This is implemented in the "skip connections" path
 * Inception Network
   * 1x1 convolution network
     * Used to shrink the number of channels ($n_c$) in the output